leanprover/fp-lean/functional-programming-lean/src/programs-proofs/insertion-sort.md

 {{#command_out {sort-sharing} {sort --shared < test-data} }}
 ```
 The fact that only a single `shared RC` notification appears means that the array is copied only once.
-This is because the copy the results from the call to `Array.swap` is itself unique, so no further copies need to be made.
+This is because the copy that results from the call to `Array.swap` is itself unique, so no further copies need to be made.
 In an imperative language, subtle bugs can result from forgetting to explicitly copy an array before passing it by reference.
 When running `sort --shared`, the array is copied as needed to preserve the pure functional meaning of Lean programs, but no more.